sdelaughter/sdelaughter.github.io/research.md

 none yet -->

 # SIGTBD Papers
-Since 2016, the CSAIL Student Committee has hosted [SIGTBD](http://sigtbd.csail.mit.edu): "the premier conference in TBD."
+Since 2016, the CSAIL Student Committee has hosted an annual April Fools' Day conference known as [SIGTBD](http://sigtbd.csail.mit.edu), "the premier conference in TBD."
 Submissions are largely satirical yet often present the most absurd results with the deepest and most careful analysis.
 I joined the conference's organizing committee in 2019.

 I've had the following papers accepted to SIGTBD, though I should note that the conference typically has a 100% acceptance rate: